Pawcharz/knee-osteoarthritis/experiments.md

 #### "Joined Classes"

-We join classes at the end with single perceptron
+I join classes at the end with single perceptron

 Model has 486491 parameters